marina601/discover-malta/TESTING.md

 ## Favourites

-- From the user Profile Page, click on the button "View Favourties", the user also may access this page by clickin on the heart icon in the navigation bar.
+- From the user Profile Page, click on the button "View Favourites", the user also may access this page by clicking on the heart icon in the navigation bar.
 Confirm both links redirect the user to the same page.
-- Confirm the total number of favourites is equavalant to the number of favourite trips displayed on the page.
+- Confirm the total number of favourites is equivalent to the number of favourite trips displayed on the page.
 - The layout of the trips on the page is identical to *trips.html*
 - Confirm the favourites functionality works in the same way as described in the All Trips
 - Confirm the trip-card is functioning in the same way as described in the All Trips.